jz393/jz393.github.io/writing/why-i-left-google.md

 I'm Jane, a former software and machine learning engineer at [Google](https://about.google/) and [DeepMind](https://deepmind.google/), where I worked on [Gemini](https://gemini.google.com/) and [Google Assistant](https://assistant.google.com/).
-After four years there, preceded by two summer internships during my time at [Cornell](https://www.cornell.edu), I left Alphabet this past summer.
+After four years there—plus two internships during my time at [Cornell](https://www.cornell.edu)—I left Alphabet this past summer.
 Here, I share my experience and reasons for leaving.

-Many "Why I Left Google" essays exist already, and mine simply serves to organize my personal thoughts.
-I cover my background, pros and cons of working at Google and DeepMind, reasons for leaving, and next steps.
+Many "Why I Left Google" essays already exist, and I'm not aiming for mine to be particularly unique.
+This is simply a way to organize my personal thoughts.
+I will cover my background, general commentary on the pros/cons of working at Google/DeepMind, why I left, and my next steps.
 Thanks to Deedy's [post](https://debarghyadas.com/writes/why-i-left-google/) for structural inspiration.

-## [1] My time at Google
+## My time at Google

-I want to preface this by saying Google has been integral to both my college experience and young adult life.
-I viewed it as a core part of both my professional and personal identity.
-It was tough to say goodbye, as it had been my dream company ever since I started studying computer science.
+Google was integral to my college experience and young adult life, shaping both my professional and personal identity.
+Saying goodbye was incredibly difficult, as it had been my dream company since I began studying computer science.

 ### Background and timeline
 - **The interview (2018):** Caught in the middle of a busy sophomore semester, I was shocked when a recruiter reached out to schedule an interview.
 While I didn't feel adequately prepared, I knew I couldn't pass on this opportunity.
 I nervously took the interview, where I solved one question and submitted a rough solution to the next.
 After one week, my recruiter called with the good news, completely surpassing my expectations.
 I eagerly accepted the offer, and team matching quickly followed as I began preparing for my internship.